 Viability is primarily to be considered at plan making stage.
 As such, during the examination of City Plan 2019-2040, the council published a Viability Assessment.
-The council also follows and supports the Mayor's approach to viability, as set out in the London Plan 2021 and associated guidance.
-This draft SPD may need to be reviewed if the Mayor publishes new guidance.
+The council also follows and supports the Mayor's approach to viability as set out in the London Plan 2021 and associated guidance.
+This SPD may need to be reviewed if the Mayor publishes new guidance.

-Guidance in this draft SPD builds upon policies in the City Plan.
+Guidance in this SPD builds upon policies in the adopted City Plan.
 City Plan 2019-2040 was informed by evidence of infrastructure and affordable housing need and supported by a proportionate assessment of viability that took into account all relevant policies, and local and national standards including the cost implications of the CIL and planning obligations.

 The viability assessment concluded that policy compliant development was viable in most cases.
-Therefore, most developments in Westminster should be able to meet Westminster's Development Plan policies, and deliver on the planning obligations outlined within this draft SPD.
+Therefore, most developments in Westminster should be able to meet Westminster's Development Plan policies, and deliver on the planning obligations outlined within this SPD.
+In the interest of comprehensiveness and providing a robust evidence base, the council reviewed its viability evidence prior to adoption of this SPD.
+The City Plan and POAH SPD Viability Study (July 2023) was also published on the council's website alongside the July 2023 draft SPD.

 When required or when policy requirements cannot be met, applicants will need to submit a viability assessment when seeking planning permission.
 Planning policies and planning obligations will not compromise sustainable development, but it will be for the applicant to demonstrate whether particular circumstances justify a tailored approach to the delivery of a scheme.